Martyr Saints of China: 19th-century social and political developments

 In June 1840, Qing China was forced to open the borders and afforded multiple concessions to European Christian missions after the First Opium War, including allowing the Chinese to follow the Catholic religion and restoring the property confiscated in 1724.
 The 1844 treaty also allowed for missionaries to come to China, provided if they come to the treaty ports opened to Europeans.

 The subsequent Taiping Rebellion significantly worsened the image of Christianity in China.
 Hong Xiuquan, the rebel leader, claimed to be a Christian and brother of Jesus who received a special mission from God to fight evil and usher in a period of peace.
 Hong and his followers achieved considerable success in taking control of a large territory, and destroyed many Buddhist and Taoist shrines, temples to local divinities and opposed Chinese folk religion.
 The rebellion was one of the bloodiest armed conflicts in human history, accounting for an estimated number of 20–30 million deaths.
 As missionary activities became increasingly associated with European imperialism, violence against missionaries arose.

-In 1856, the death of missionary Augustus Chapedelaine trigged a French military expedition during the Second Opium War, which China lost.
+In 1856, the death of missionary Auguste Chapdelaine trigged a French military expedition during the Second Opium War, which China lost.
 The resulting Treaty of Tientsin, granted Christian missionaries the freedom of movement throughout China and the right to land ownership.

 As missionaries started to build churches or schools in offensive locations like old temples or near official buildings, tensions with the local Chinese population arose.
 The missionaries also abolished indigenous Chinese Catholic institutions that had survived the imperial ban.
 In some regions, Catholic missionaries started "quarantining" new Chinese converts from the hostile social environment as they see the mission as "enclaves of Christianity in an alien world".
 The separation sparked conspiracy theories about the Christians and eventually accumulated in the massacre of 60 people in a Catholic orphanage.
 In comparison, Protestant missions were less secretive and treated more favorably by the authorities.

 Chinese literati and gentry produced a pamphlet attacking Christian beliefs as socially subversive and irrational.
 Incendiary handbills and fliers distributed to crowds were also produced, and were linked to outbreaks of violence against Christians.
 Sometimes, no such official incitement was needed in order to provoke the populace to attack Christians.
 For example, among the Hakka people in southeastern China, Christian missionaries frequently flouted village customs that were linked with local religions, including refusal to take part in communal prayers for rain (and because the missionaries benefitted from the rain, it was argued that they had to do their part in the prayers) and refusing to contribute funds to operas for Chinese gods (these same gods honoured in these village operas were the same spirits that the Boxers called to invoke in themselves, during the later rebellion).

 Catholic missions offered protection to those who came to them, including criminals, fugitives from the law, and rebels against the government; this also led to hostile attitudes developing against the missions by the government.